-Education: I graduated with Honors from Johns Hopkins University in 2022 with an M.S. in Applied Physics.
+I graduated with Honors from JHU in 2022 with an M.S. in Applied Physics.
 I graduated from the University of Kentucky in 2019 with a B.S. in Mathematics.

 Research Interests: I am interested in extreme environments and computational geophysics, particularly modeling, simulations, and data fusion.